Automattic/vip-governance-plugin/README.md

 There is an admin settings menu titled `VIP Block Governance` that's created with the use of this plugin.
 This page offers:

 - Turning on and off the plugin quickly, without re-deploying.
-- View all the rules at once, including JSON or rule-logic parsing errors.
+- View all the rules at once, including fatal JSON or rule-logic parsing errors and non-fatal parser warnings.
 - View combined rules as a specific user role and/or for a specific post type.

+Governance validation has three states:

+- `❌ Failed to load`: The configuration contains a fatal error and no rules are applied.
+- `⚠️ Rules loaded with warnings`: Usable rules continue to apply.
+Rule-level warnings identify the rule ordinal and, where relevant, the nested property path.
+- `✅ Rules loaded successfully`: The configuration loaded without any corrections.

+Warnings are escaped and displayed only on this server-rendered validation page.
+They do not change the editor-side `VIP_GOVERNANCE` payload.
+The combined-rules preview remains available when warnings exist.

 ![Admin setting in action][settings-panel-example-gif]